adinair007/Book-Search_For_Nerds/README.md

 npm install
 ```
 ## Usage
-  1. Run `npm start` in terminal to start.
+  1. Run `npm run develop` in terminal to start.
   2. Follow through the prompts as required.
   OR
   Access the website through the deployed link.